 - Once submitted, this will be reviewed by our Manager of the Activity Permit Scheme who will ensure completeness and assign to a County Assessor

-- In the meantime, you’ll receive an email asking you to submit any relevant further documentation
+- In the meantime, you’ll receive an email asking you to submit any relevant further documentation, which may include a logbook (a template for which you can download here).

 - Once assigned to a County Assessor, they will be in touch to discuss and process your application